Riyyi/nopassdb/README.md

 # nopassdb
-nopassdb is a program hashes passwords for you without no database.
+nopassdb is a program that hashes passwords for you without a database.

 ## Requirements before executing